-(2) Notwithstanding any other section of this Law or sections 6(2) and 8 of the Criminal Procedure Code (2010 Revision) or any provision of any other Law, where a person is convicted of an offence on trial upon indictment pursuant to subsection (1)(a), the Grand Court may impose a term of imprisonment and a fine in accordance with section 16(4) or Part B of the Second Schedule.
+(2) Notwithstanding any other section of this Law or sections 6(2) and 8 of the Criminal Procedure Code (2014 Revision) or any provision of any other Law, where a person is convicted of an offence on trial upon indictment pursuant to subsection (1)(a), the Grand Court may impose a term of imprisonment and a fine in accordance with section 16(4) or Part B of Schedule 2.

-46. For the avoidance of doubt, it is hereby declared that nothing in this Law derogates from the provisions of the Rehabilitation of Offenders Law (1998 Revision).
+No derogation from Rehabilitation of Offenders Law (1998 Revision) 46.
+For the avoidance of doubt, it is hereby declared that nothing in this Law derogates from the provisions of the Rehabilitation of Offenders Law (1998 Revision).